Intertwining diffusions and wave equations: Intertwining and convergence rate of diffusion semigroups

-\begin{exm} Let $X$ be a reflected Brownian motion on $[0,1]$, that is, a process taking values in $[0,1]$, which evolves as a standard Brownian motion while in $(0,1)$ and reflects when it reaches $0$ or $1$.
-In addition, let $Y$ be a Brownian motion on $\rr$ with drift $-\kappa$ for a $\kappa>0$ to be fixed later.
-Clearly, $X$ is positively recurrent and its invariant distribution is the uniform distribution on $[0,1]$.
-Hence, the two point boundary value problem in Theorem \ref{conv_thm} becomes
+\begin{exm} {Let $X$ be a reflected Brownian motion on $[0,1]$, that is, a process evolving as a standard Brownian motion while in $(0,1)$ and instantaneously reflecting when it hits $0$ or $1$.
+It is well-known that $X$ is positive recurrent and that its invariant distribution $\nu$ is given by the uniform distribution on $[0,1]$.
+Consider the initial conditions $\alpha_{p,c}$, $p\in\nn$, $c\in\big[0,\frac{1}{2}\big)$ with densities $1+\frac{1}{2}\,\sin(2\pi pc)\,\cos(2\pi px)$, $p\in\nn$, $c\in\big[0,\frac{1}{2}\big)$, respectively.
+In order to estimate the rate of convergence to stationarity from these initial conditions, we let $Y$ be a standard Brownian motion on a circle of length $1$ parametrized by $[0,1)$ and introduce the kernels